BrenanMarenger/Capstone-Project/README.md

 ## TODO
 * Styling
 * Profile system for each account
-* increase search capabilities
+* Increase search/filtering capabilities
+* Video history shows and stores the watched time
 * Debug and clean code
-* Modal displays video length
 * Passport for better authenticaiton
 * Vitest for testing